HSE response to a major incident or civil contingency event

 The recording capabilities of MEMT (Material Evidence Management Tool) and IMPACT should be used to log details of the evidence gathered and decisions made as part of the investigation.

-The following additional logs are available and may be useful in the early stages of an incident to record activity in an incident control room on site or at the office:
+The following additional logs are kept with Divisional and national contact lists and may be useful in the early stages of an incident to record activity in an incident control room on site or at the office:

 The approach in Work –related deaths Protocol – Practical guidance should be followed.